-Police probe after Brand sexual offence claims
+Russell Brand: Police receive further allegations against comedian

 - Published

-The Metropolitan Police says it will investigate allegations of "non-recent" sexual offences following news reports about comedian Russell Brand.
+The Metropolitan Police says it will investigate fresh allegations of "non-recent" sexual offences following media reports about comedian Russell Brand.

-The force has received a "number of allegations of sexual offences in London" as well as elsewhere in the country, and no arrests had been made.
+The force has received a "number of allegations of sexual offences" in London and elsewhere in the country, but says no arrests have been made.

-It follows a joint investigation by the Sunday Times, The Times and Channel 4's Dispatches in which four women accused Brand of sexual assaults and rape.
+It follows a joint investigation by the Sunday Times, The Times and Channel 4's Dispatches, in which four women accused Brand of sexual assaults and rape.

 Brand has denied the claims.